MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 > [!IMPORTANT]
 > If you have the new relevance search experience available but you set your default search experience to categorized search, then the old relevance search experience and categorized is available.
-To use the new relevance search experience you must set your deault search experice to, Relevance Search.
+To use the new relevance search experience, you must set your deault search experience to, Relevance Search.

 ## Use the old relevance search experience

-If you're organization has relevance search enabled but your administrator has not turned on the [new relevance search experince](relevance-search.md#new-relevance-search-experience) then you will see the old search experience.
+If you're organization has relevance search enabled but your administrator has not turned on the [new relevance search experience](relevance-search.md#new-relevance-search-experience) then you will see the old search experience.

 ### Switch between the old relevance search experience and categorized search